duckback00/dxapikit/API/README.txt

 The Unix/Linux/Mac shell scripts required the jq command line parser and curl command line libraries.

+NOTE: The exact versions for both curl and jq are typically not important since the examples use the basic functionality which has been in the products for a while now.

 For Unix/Linux/Mac environments, verify that jq is installed.

 $ which jq